Head Chef at Hipping Hall in Kirkby Lonsdale

 In the years that followed Oli quickly worked his way through the ranks, and by 2013 he landed the role of sous chef at Hipping Hall, where after a year behind the stoves, at the tender age of twenty-six, he was offered the job as head chef.

-With eleven years’ experience behind him he took it all in his stride, quickly making the position his own and bringing his own food philosophy to life, in this acclaimed Northern bastion of culinary excellence.
+With over twelve years’ experience behind him, Oli took it all in his stride, quickly making the position his own and bringing his own food philosophy to life.

 Oli’s food repertoire draws on his classical training and progressive cuisine styles from both the USA and Spain.
 Add fresh local ingredients into the mix and you begin to get an understanding of the creativity displayed in Oli’s food, his passion and his natural ability to bring together flavour and texture and let them sing.